 The Insectarium is inside the Botanical Garden and access is included with some Botanical Garden tickets.

 The new Planetarium opened in April 2013.
 The new installation has two separate theatres as well as exhibits on space and astronomy.

 The Old Port

-The Montreal Science Centre and the Labyrinth are located in the Quais of the Old Port, which has many other fun features like bicycle, quadricycle and inline skate rentals, urban beach (no water access), boat rides, the Amphi-Bus, an outdoor skating rink in winter (with ice skate rental), and ethnic and other festivals throughout the summer.
+The Montreal Science Centre is located in the Quais of the Old Port, which has many other fun features like bicycle, quadricycle, Segway and inline skate rentals, an urban beach (no water access), boat rides, food trucks, the Amphi-Bus, an outdoor skating rink in winter (with ice skate rental), and ethnic and other festivals throughout the summer.

 King Edward Pier in the Old Port, at the foot of Saint-Laurent Blvd.